7 comedy plays that will have you laughing in the West End

 From the company that brought The Play That Goes Wrong to the West End, The Comedy About A Bank Robbery is full of mishaps and laughter.
 In 1958, the colleagues at Minneapolis City Bank are given a precious diamond to look after.
 With such a large jewel in their possession, it’s up to everyone to ensure it stays safe.
 But there’s so many corrupt colleagues that it’s hard to trust anyone.
 In a town where everyone is a crook, who will end up with the diamond?
 Find out whether the diamond is safe in this Olivier-nominated comedy.

-First performed in 1982, Noises Off returns to the West End from September 2019.
+First performed in 1982, Noises Off returns to the West End at the Garrick Theatre.
 Meera Syal stars in a play inspired by stage directions written in a script, indicating sounds and set that need to be captured from offstage.
 With technical brilliance and split-second timing, follow a company of actors in an unpredictable tale of life in the theatre.